Umaru Dikko in a Crusade Against Military Regimes

 The combatants in this crusade/ Jihad will be civilians versus the military, and the fight will not end until African soldiers learn their proper role in our societies.

 I suggested to him that it could be said that this was a newly discovered abhorrence of military regimes only because this time, it affected him personally.
-While serving in the Cabinet of President Shagari, the Chairman of the Organisation of African Unity was overthrown and brutally murdered with many of his ministers.
+While serving in the Cabinet of President Shagari, the elected President of Liberia and then Chairman of the Organisation of African Unity was overthrown and brutally murdered with many of his ministers.
 The elected government of ex-President Hill Limann of Ghana was also overthrown by the military.
 Nigeria's attitude then appeared to be very much like the attitude of the western nations that he was condemning today - initial coolness followed by business as usual.
 That stung him as unfair and one was led into the inner workings of the time period that led to the Flight-Lieutenant taking power and now is convinced that Nigeria did nothing at the time to demonstrate its abhorrence of the action because the soldiers who have staged the coup in Nigeria now, had their own plans and thus dissuaded President Shagari from any such actions.

 The second stage of the liberation struggle in Africa, he said, has now begun.
 We will show that we will not be ruled by guns.
 Until that struggle is ended successfully no value can be put on any African political leader.